hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `docker_bridge_cidr` - (Optional) IP address (in CIDR notation) used as the Docker bridge IP address on nodes.
 Changing this forces a new resource to be created.

+* `ebpf_data_plane` - (Optional) Specifies the eBPF data plane used for building the Kubernetes network.
+Possible value is `cilium`.
+Changing this forces a new resource to be created.

+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/CiliumDataplanePreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://learn.microsoft.com/en-us/azure/aks/azure-cni-powered-by-cilium) for more information.

+* `network_plugin_mode` - (Optional) Specifies the network plugin mode used for building the Kubernetes network.
+Possible value is `overlay`.
+Changing this forces a new resource to be created.

+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/AzureOverlayPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://learn.microsoft.com/en-us/azure/aks/azure-cni-overlay) for more information.

 * `outbound_type` - (Optional) The outbound (egress) routing method which should be used for this Kubernetes Cluster.
 Possible values are `loadBalancer`, `userDefinedRouting`, `managedNATGateway` and `userAssignedNATGateway`.
 Defaults to `loadBalancer`.

 * `pod_cidr` - (Optional) The CIDR to use for pod IP addresses.
 This field can only be set when `network_plugin` is set to `kubenet`.
 Changing this forces a new resource to be created.